unicode-org/cldr/docs/ldml/tr35-keyboards.md

 …
 ```

-All of these implied keys are available in a data file named `keyboards/import/keys-Latn-implied.xml` in the CLDR distribution for the convenience of implementations.
+These implied keys are available in a data file named `keyboards/import/keys-Latn-implied.xml` in the CLDR distribution for the convenience of implementations.

 Thus, the implied keys behave as if the following import were present.